Tina St. Claire: Biography

 Tina St. Claire was a self-taught artist whose work could be found throughout the city of Los Angeles, sometimes on abandoned structures or alongside graffiti.
 St. Claire displayed her work in over 100 gallery spaces throughout the U.S. She was featured in Juxtapoz in 2012.

 St. Claire's art often complimented her partner, fiancé, and frequent collaborator, Dereck Seltzer.
 She had a background in wheat pasting and mural-style street art.
 Most of her pieces surround the female form or face, and contained crystals, skulls, and pupil-less eyes.

 St. Claire was primarily an illustrator, though she also worked with clients, studios, companies, and organizations.
 Her work tends to be multi-disciplinary in her style and technique.
 She created thousands of pieces of art in her lifetime that varied from full paintings, sketches in journals, silk screen print editions, numerous legal and illegal street installations, stickers, tapestries, zines, clothing, and various types of other fine art.

 On December 25, 2015, St. Claire was diagnosed with Glioblastoma Multiforme grade 4, a type of brain cancer.
 She died of it on March 9, 2016 in Los Angeles.

 Music

-In July of 2003, she cofounded the hardcore metal band Lia-Fail (sometimes stylised as LiaFail or Lia-FaiL).
+In July 2003, she cofounded the hardcore metal band Lia-Fail (sometimes stylised as LiaFail or Lia-FaiL).
 The initial lineup was St. Claire, Mikaela Mayer, Nita Strauss, and Kirsten Schlüter.
 With Strauss and Mayer leaving the band, Henry James (aka Heather D. Welborn) and Dinelle joined the band as vocalist and bassist respectively.
 The band toured the US a few times and played a number of clubs, events, and festivals including Warped Tour multiple times in the United States before disbanding in 2008.
 It was through this band that she adopted the name TFAIL.